KabukiStarship/KabukiPressCookbook/01-overview.md

 Universal Polar Addressing is a form of GPS coordinates that uses latitude and longitude as well as height above or below the earth's surface to route ultra-high-speed internet signals and convey Telemetry data.
 The format is the Telemetry Searle's Chinese Room, Interprocess, and Telemetry Protocol.

-### 1.5.d SCRIPT Protocol, Crabs, and ASCII Script
+### 1.5.d SCRIPT Specification

 The SCRIPT Protocol is a software-defined networking protocol (SDNP) based on the Chinese Room that supports both byte-encoded messages and human-readable text scripts.
 SDNP have the unique property that the languages may be swapped out dynamically at run-time and multiple language may coexists with each other in a single virtual machine.
-This is performed using the Chinese Room Abstract Stack Machine (Crabs).
+This is performed using the Chinese Room Abstract Stack Machine (Crabs), also called the Magic Crabs.

 Crabs is a Virtual Machine Framework that uses some simple rules for how to detecting and handling keys, function parameters and arguments, and erroneous data and interpreting byte streams.
 Crabs is built for raw speed using modern C++ stack programming.
 Stack programming is a technique where as much data is placed on the stack as is possible and appropriate, and functions are optimized to minimize the number of register pushes and pops associated with function calls by taking advantage of how the C and C++ compiler handles the stack.

 ASCII Script is the reference Script API.
 ASCII Script is responsible for dictating the SCRIPT Protocol SDNP features such as handling keys, function parameters and arguments, and erroneous data.
 When feature is introduced to the SCRIPT Protocol, the feature must have a defined ASCII Script implementation.
 This does not mean that is the only implementation, only that it is the reference implementation.
-Feel free to make as many implementations and languages as you would like; gold stars going to all who get AI to write it's own implementation.
+Feel free to make as many implementations as you would like; gold stars going to all who get AI to write it's own implementation.

 ## 1.6 Kabuki Toolkit

 Kabuki Toolkit is a Modern C++ Firmware-to-Software Development Kit (F2SDK), meaning it can be used to create anything from firmware to software.
 "Modern C++ toolkit" means that it is written is written using C++1x language features and uses modern best practices.
 The benefit of this design choice is that it is faster and easier (and most importantly cheaper) to create connected devices using one high quality unified development kit than it is to learn multiple APIs that are all formatted in different style guides and create an anarchy of design choices.

-KT leverages an automated build tool (still in the works) called the Slot (#CodeSloth) that automates the importing and updating of third-party libraries.
+KT leverages an automated build tool (still in the works) called the Sloth that automates the importing and updating of third-party libraries.
 The tool (will) flatten source code hierarchy, minimize the number of directories, refactor namespaces into generics, and reformat all of the code into to a single style guide.

 KT at it's core is the reference implementation of ASCII Script.
 KT then builds on premium open-source C and C++ SDKs, and wraps them with ASCII Script.
-If a better underlying implementation is found and the community agrees to upgrade, then in that module will be replaced with a better wheel; the goal being to minimize the number of wheels being invented and maximize revenue from selling tires and hubcaps.
+If a better underlying implementation is found and the community agrees to upgrade, then in that module will be replaced with a better wheel; the goal being to minimize the number of wheels being invented and maximize revenue from selling tires and hubcaps for a minimum cost.

-Kabuki Toolkit uses a UML compliant application framework with project structure, coding convention, and build system optimized for build time and ultra high performance using Embedded C++1x.
-Improvements come from compiler hash table key resolution optimizations, minimized file and directory count, flattened project module hierarchy into decoupled layers, and limited usage of templates.
-Application framework is designed to scale from embedded systems up to complex multimedia and IoT applications that provides a robust unit test framework using a ModuleNumber-SeamNumber layering system.
+### 1.6.a Conventions

+Kabuki Toolkit uses the following conventions:
+* Templates: { UI, SI, I, T } stands for { Unsigned Integer, Signed Integer, Integer, Generic Type }.
+*

 ## 1.8 Exercises

-1.)
-Read the SCRIPT Specification RFC.
+**1**.
+Explore the Script repository and read the SCRIPT Specification RFC at https://github.com/kabuki-starship/script.

-2.)
-Step through the Quickstart Guide in ~/docs/quickstart-guide.md.
+**2**.
+Work through the Quickstart Guide in ~/kabuki-toolkit/docs/quickstart-guide.md.

+**3**.